kavehbc/edu-stats/README.md

 For more information, you can check "readme.html" or http://kaveh.bakhtiyari.com/code/edu-stats.html

 # Supported Profiles
-Google Scholar, Scopus and ResearcherID
+Google Scholar, Scopus, ResearcherID and Mendeley

 *Note: ResearchGate function has been removed.